ChenLiu-1996/CitationMap/README.md

 ```
 Liu, Chen.
 "CitationMap: A Python Tool to Identify and Visualize Your Google Scholar Citations Around the World."
 Authorea Preprints (2024).
 ```

+## News
+**[Asking for advice]**
+1. This is my first time dealing with webscraping/crawling.
+Users have reported stability issues, and I suspect the major problems are (1) being caught by CAPTCHA or robot check, and (2) being flagged for blacklist by Google Scholar.
+If you are experienced in these areas and have good advice, I would highly appreciate a **GitHub issue or a pull request**.

+[Aug 2, 2024] Version 4.0 released >>> Logic update.
+A new input argument `affiliation_conservative`.
+If set to True, we will use **a very conservative approach to identify affiliations** which leads to **much higher precision and lower recall**.
+Many thanks to [Zhijian Liu](https://github.com/zhijian-liu) for the [helpful discussion](https://github.com/ChenLiu-1996/CitationMap/issues/8).

+[Jul 28, 2024] Version 3.10 released >>> Logic update.
+Tested on a professor's profile **with 10,000 citations**!

+[Jul 27, 2024] Version 2.0 released >>> 10x speedup with multiprocessing (1 hour to 5 minutes for my profile).

+[Jul 26, 2024] Version 1.0 released >>> First working version for my profile with 100 citations.

 ## User Guide
 0. If you are new to Python, you probably want to start with a distribution of Python that also helps with environment management (such as [anaconda](https://www.anaconda.com/)).
 Once you have set up your environment (for example, when you reach the stage of `conda activate env39` in [this tutorial](https://www.youtube.com/watch?v=MUZtVEDKXsk&t=242s)), you can move on to the next step.